Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Gravitational wave prospects

 where we defined the notation $X \equiv \mathcal{E}^{-\frac{2}{3}} x$ and $Y \equiv \mathcal{E}^{-\frac{4}{3}} y$.
 The subscript $\{\alpha,\beta\}_\rmii{$\mathcal{E}$}$ indicates the inclusion of the soft enhancement.

 Figure~\ref{fig:alpha-beta} depicts the predicted values of $\alpha$ and $\beta$ for various values of $g$ and $x$.
 The top row is obtained using the soft-to-softer EFT setup~\eqref{eq:DR:A}, while the bottom row is obtained using the soft-to-supersoft EFT~\eqref{eq:DR:B}.
 In each plot, the value of $x$ decreases from left to right, with the smallest $x$ values mapping into the bottom right corner.
-The points approach the LISA sensitivity window for large values of $\alpha$ and small values of $\beta/H$. \footnote{ For a signal to be visible for LISA and DECIGO, the temperature $\Tp$ has to be in a $\sim 100$~GeV range to produce a GW power spectrum in the appropriate frequency range.
+The points approach the tentative LISA sensitivity window \footnote{ The sensitivity regions are taken purely tentative at a wall velocity $\vw=0.95$ for LISA at ${\rm SNR} = 5$~\cite{LISA:2017pwj} with $\mathcal{T}=4$~year mission duration~\cite{Caprini:2019egz} and DECIGO with the {\em Correlation} design~\cite{Kawamura:2011zz} were taken from~\cite{Friedrich:2022cak}.
+As discussed below eq.~\eqref{eq:p:plus}, $g_\star = 4$ which differs from the SM one used in the sensitivity regions. } for large values of $\alpha$ and small values of $\beta/H$. \footnote{ For a signal to be visible for LISA and DECIGO, the temperature $\Tp$ has to be in a $\sim 100$~GeV range to produce a GW power spectrum in the appropriate frequency range.
 To ensure this, we have implicitly assumed here that the scalar mass $M$ is $\mathcal{O}(100~{\rm GeV})$. } To showcase the dependence on $g$, the plots of the left-hand side display results for three fixed values of $g=0.5, 0.7, 0.9$ while varying $x$.
 In each case, including the leading effect of the dimension-six operator reduces $\alpha$.
 The branching between the curves with and without higher-operator effect increases as $\alpha$ and $\beta$ approach the LISA sensitivity region, which indicates the increasing uncertainty and an eventual breakdown of the high-temperature expansion.
 The same trend is evident in the plot on the bottom right-hand side of fig.~\ref{fig:alpha-beta}, where the tail containing the strongest and longest transitions shifts to lower values of $\alpha$.